MicrosoftDocs/fabric-docs/docs/data-factory/cicd-copyjob.md

 To build successful data analytics projects with Copy Job, it is very important to have source control, continuous integration, continuous deployment, and collaborative development environments.

-In Fabric, there are two features we currently support in collaboration with the Application Lifecycle Management (ALM) team: Git Integration and deployment pipelines.
+In Fabric, there are two features we currently support in collaboration with the Application Lifecycle Management (ALM) team: Git integration and deployment pipelines.
 These features allow users to import/export workspace resources with individual updates.

-With Git Integration and Deployment Pipeline supported for Copy Job, users can leverage their own Git repositories in Azure DevOps or GitHub and utilize Fabric’s built-in Deployment Pipelines, enabling seamless CI/CD workflows.
+With Git integration and deployment pipeline supported for Copy Job, users can leverage their own Git repositories in Azure DevOps or GitHub and utilize Fabric’s built-in Deployment Pipelines, enabling seamless CI/CD workflows.
 This integration marks an important step toward expanding CI/CD capabilities across all Fabric items, empowering users with advanced, reliable development tools for their data projects.

 ## Get started with Git integration for Copy Job